-What about our younger population?
 While the rate of growth is not quite as high, it's interesting and important to note that unlike other large states, our 15 to 19 year old population is growing.

 Which means the demand, and the need, for higher education is only going to go up.

 As you probably know, Texas is already a minority-majority state.
-And in 20 years, non-Anglos will represent more than 70 percent of our fellow Texans.
+And in twenty years, non-Anglos will represent over 70% of our fellow Texans.

 Turning to the economy, it's no secret that over the last decade, the Texas economy has been the envy of the nation.

-Our job growth over the past nine years has dwarfed our nearest rivals.
+As you can see, our job growth over the past nine years has dwarfed our nearest rivals.

 And even with recent struggles in the oil patch, the employment picture remains good, owing to the diversity of our state's economy.

-Unlike 20 years ago, no one sector can sink us today.
+Unlike twenty years ago, no one sector can sink us today.

 Contributing to the economic health of the state is the steady stream of degreed men and women we send out into the workforce.

-Higher education is not only a boon to the macro-economy; it is the absolute key to economic mobility.
-That's true in Texas and throughout the nation.
+As we all know, higher education is not only a boon to the macro-economy; it is the absolute key to economic mobility, in Texas and throughout the nation.

 The difference in expected lifetime earnings between someone with a bachelor's degree or higher and someone with just a high school diploma, is profound.

 The stakes could not be higher.

+Yet economic disparity is on the rise

+Let's look at what likely awaits those who don't get a degree.

 Economic disparity is nothing new, but like so many of today's trends, it is accelerating.

-And it seems reasonable to expect that, absent any change, the gap between those with and without degrees is only going to get wider.
+The numbers here are backward-looking, of course, but it seems reasonable to expect that, absent any change, the gap between those with and without degrees is only going to get wider.